terabayashik/srt-live-reflect/README.md

       // "on_accept": "http://127.0.0.1:8090/on_accept_play"
     },
     "loopRecs": [{
-      "name": "stream-A",      // resource name to be recorded "dir": "./stream-A",     // path to directory where the recorded files will be created "data_extension": ".dat",  // extension for data files (default:".dat") "index_extension": ".idx", // extension for index files (default:".idx") "segment_duration": 600, // duration of the recorded file per segment in seconds (default:600[sec]) "total_duration": 3600,  // total duration of loop recording in seconds (default:3600[sec]) "index_interval": 100,   // indexing interval for a recording file in milliseconds (default:100[ms]) }]
+      "name": "stream-A",        // resource name to be recorded "dir": "./stream-A",       // path to directory where the recorded files will be created (default:"./" + resource name) "data_extension": ".dat",  // extension for data files (default:".dat") "index_extension": ".idx", // extension for index files (default:".idx") "segment_duration": 600,   // duration of the recorded file per segment in seconds (default:600) "total_duration": 3600,    // total duration of loop recording in seconds (default:3600) "index_interval": 100,     // indexing interval for a recording file in milliseconds (default:100) "prefetch": 1000,          // time (in milliseconds) when to start prefetching the next segment during playback (0 to disable prefetch) (default:1000)
+      "queue": 0,                // maximum time (in milliseconds) to queue the ingress data when recording (0 to disable queue) (default:0)
+      "s3": {                    // "aws.enabled" should be set to true when using AWS S3
+        "bucket": "bucket-A",    // AWS S3 bucket name to store the recorded files (empty to disable S3 upload) (default:"")
+        "folder": "stream-A",    // folder name on AWS S3 bucket (default:hostname + "/" + resource name)
+        "bufsiz": 18800,         // buffer size used when playback the stream from AWS S3 (default:188*100) },
+    }]
   }]
 }